Dacia Sandero: Problemi al Cambio Manuale – Rumorosità e Marce Dure

 • Check the oil level and engine mounts.

-No, if the noise is localized to a specific gear, it could be a problem with the synchronizers or the primary shaft bearings .
+No, if the noise is localized to a specific gear, it could be a problem with the synchronizers or the input shaft bearings.

 Solution:

-• Have the transmission checked by an experienced mechanic.
+• Have the gearbox checked by an expert mechanic.

-Noise problems and difficulty shifting gears on the Dacia Sandero can be caused by several factors, including:
+Problems with noise and difficulty engaging gears on the Dacia Sandero can be caused by various factors, including:

 ✔ Worn synchronizers.